 You can rent a kayak or canoe and navigate on the lake.
 They are pretty pricey to rent here, travel tip is rent a canoe at Emerald Lake for much cheaper and just as good of views.

-After about an hour and a half of watching the sunrise, we started out on our hiking adventure.
-We will be going to the Lake Agnes Tea House and from there I head up to the top of the big beehive.
+While we could have sat here all day, we figured after watching the sunrise for an hour and a half (90 minutes), we wanted to see more of what Lake Louise offered and started our hiking adventure.
+We will be going to the Lake Agnes Tea House and from there I head up to the top of the Big Beehive.

 Here is our first sneak peak of the lake from a higher elevation.

-About two miles into the hike, you’ll come across the serene and picturesque Mirror Lake.
+A little under two miles into the hike, you’ll come across the picturesque Mirror Lake.
 In the background you can see the big beehive, I will be going up that later in my hike.

-We arrived at the tea house and at Lake Agnus.
-For some reason I never took a picture of the tea house.
-Some travel tips about the tea house
+After a little more hiking, right around 2.3 Miles, we arrived at the iconic Lake Agnes Tea House.
+For some reason I never took a picture of the tea house just photos of the lake.

 - Bring cash (they don’t take credit card)

-- They have a small menu but sufficient menu, this isn’t a Starbucks.
+- They have a small but sufficient menu, this isn’t a Starbucks.

 - The staff hikes the supplies to the tea house